ZawWin/kaggle-n-redshift/README.md

 * Additional python libraries - kaggle
 * Apache-airflow 2.0

-## Installation ##
+## Installation and Setup ##
 1. First download anaconda distribution from URL above and install it to your computer.
 No fancy command line required for this step.
 The great thing about using this installation method is, the installation includes most commonly used python libraries pandas, numpy, scipy and so forth.
-  * In addition, you will also have Jupyter notebook and spyder IDE, to start coding in python straight away.
 Minimal additional setup required.

 2. Install kaggle package by following the steps given on Kaggle website: https://www.kaggle.com/docs/api
    * This step is required to use Kaggle API to download their dataset via python.

 3. Install apache-airflow-2.0 by following the steps below.
    * First, open the terminal and type in the command.
   ```
     > conda create -n "airflow" python=3.7
     > conda activate airflow